soanvig/mm-jsr/README.md

 It is also *expected*, that any plugins (extensions or modules) added to library via configuration, are respecting final user freedom, and are not spying on his actions performed over such module without his knowledge and approval.

+## Migration guide: v2 -> v3

+Accidentally in v2.2.2 breaking change was introduced which changed exports from package.

+Please use `import { JSR, ModuleRail, ModuleXXX } from 'mm-jsr` or `window.JSR.JSR`/`window.JSR.ModuleXXX` (for unpkg import).

 ## Migration guide: v1 -> v2